mkjaergaard/opendaq-python/docs/usage.rst

   [17755.536101] usb 1-4.4: reset full-speed USB device number 5 using ehci-pci [17755.629330] usb 1-4.4: cp210x converter now attached to ttyUSB0

 In this example, openDAQ is attached to the USB port named ttyUSB0.

-If you are working in Windows, the name of the port will be like "COMxx" instead of "/dev/ttyUSBxx".
+If you are working in Windows, the name of the port will be like `COMxx` instead of `/dev/ttyUSBxx`.
 You can check the port in Control Panel->System->Device Manager.

 Now, with the object a created, we can start working with it.
 If you want to close the port, simply type the following:

  .. code:: python